 The Oxford TEFL centre in Barcelona is modern and centrally located on Calle Diputació 279, near Passeig de Gracia.
 For more information visit their website.

-There are various legal requirements to being self-employed (autónomo/a) in Spain, the first and foremost is to obtain your Número de Identidad de Extranjeros (NIE).
+There are various legal requirements to being self-employed (autónomo/a) in Spain.
+The first and foremost is to obtain your Número de Identidad de Extranjeros (NIE).
 There is an article on how to get your NIE on my page about legal requirements for living and working in Barcelona.

-The next stage is to register at your local social security office, their official website is www.seg-social.es (you can view the website in English).
+The next stage is to register at your local social security office.
+Their official website is www.seg-social.es (you can view the website in English).
 To do this you need your registration form from the Hacienda, your passport as proof of identity and your NIE.
 Every month, despite what you earn, you must pay approximately €250.
 This money is similar to National Insurance payments in the UK and covers your unemployment benefit and national health contributions.

-As a self-employed person you have to file a tax return for your business quarterly, in January, April, July and October together with IVA returns.
-Every year, following your first year, you must also file a full personal income tax return (IRPF) in April.
+As a self-employed person you have to file a tax return for your business quarterly, in January, April, July and October together with VAT returns.
+Every year, following your first year, you must also file a personal income tax return (IRPF) in April.
 Any invoice (factura) you issue for your business must contain your full name, address and NIE number.